00sapo/ask-llm.py/Readme.md

-# ask-llm.py — Batch PDF Analysis with Gemini LLM
+# ask-llm.py

+Automate boring stuffs in research with LLMs.

 ## NAME